atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

--This line of code uses the trained model (model) to make a prediction on a new data point.
-The input to the predict method is a 2D array containing the values for the input features of the new data point.
-In this case, the values are: education level = 2, job title = 7, and years of experience = 5.
+- This line of code uses the trained model (`model`) to make a prediction on a new data point.
+The input to the `predict` method is a 2D array containing the values for the input features of the new data point.
+In this case, the values are: `education level = 2`, `job title = 7`, and `years of experience = 5`.

-- Output: The predict method returns a predicted value, which in this case is 92877.53123063.
+- **Output**: The `predict` method returns a predicted value, which in this case is `92877.53123063`.
 This predicted value represents the estimated salary for the given data point based on the model's learned relationship between the input features and the target variable.